mgao6767/mingze-gao/docs/posts/posts/translog-cost-function-estimation.md

 On the other hand, we can model $\epsilon_{mt}=v_{mt}+u_{mt}$ such that random error $v_{mt}$ is i.i.d. normal with mean zero and variance $\sigma^2_{v}$.
 The $u_{mt}$ term denotes the systematic deviations from the optimal cost due to inefficiency. $u_{mt}$ can be modeled to be i.i.d. half-normal and variance $\sigma^2_{u}$ independent of $v_{mt}$.
 This approach is basically a **Stochastic Frontier Analysis (SFA)**, which can be estimated via MLE.
 An influential example is [Koetter, Kolari, and Spierdijk (2012)](https://doi.org/10.1162/REST_a_00155).

+!!! question "SFA: pooled or panel?"

+    There are many further considerations when applying SFA, for example, whether a pooled "cross-sectional" SFA or a panel SFA.
+The former assumes a single efficient frontier for all firm-years, while the latter assumes a time-varying frontier.
+Moreoever, in a panel SFA, we can further assume a time-invariant firm inefficiency, or a time-decaying firm inefficiency.

+    Based on my limited reading, it seems that the literature typically does not use panel SFA.
+I do not attempt to discuss which one to use, but will provide code examples for all.

 ## Trend or Time Fixed Effects

 In the literature, it is also very common to include either trend or time fixed effects in model $\eqref{eq:model-to-estimate}$.